Have jousting battles with their horns.

 What eats Jackson’s chameleons?

-This reptile is up against many predators, and its slow speed does not help with their defense at all.
+This reptile is up against many predators, and its slow speed does not help with its defense at all.
 Animals that eat the Jackson’s chameleon while they are young include some species of spiders, birds, snakes, and adult chameleons of other species.
 The adults are hunted by snakes, monkeys, parasites, birds, and shrews as well.

 What do Jackson’s chameleons eat?